GoogleChrome/custom-tabs-client/README.md

-# Chrome Custom Tabs - Example and Usage
+# Custom Tabs - Example and Usage

 ## Summary

-This presents an example application using Chrome Custom Tabs, and a possible usage of both the intent and the background service APIs.
+This presents an example application using Custom Tabs, and a possible usage of both the intent and the background service APIs.
 It covers UI customization, callback setup, pre-warming and pre-fetching, and lifecycle management.
+Here we assume that Chrome's implementation of Custom Tabs is used.
+Note that this feature is in no way specific to Chrome, but slight differences may exist with other implementations.

 ## Introduction